All Wetsuits

 Does the Water Temperature Matter When Choosing a Wetsuit?

-The water you are diving into directly impacts what type of scuba wetsuit you should wear.
+The water you are diving into directly impacts what type of scuba diving wetsuit you should wear.
 Scuba diving off the coast of Hawaii in summer is very different than in a lake fed by a mountain’s spring thaw.
 The colder the water, the more insulation you’ll need.
 Wetsuits are measured by the thickness of the materials used to make them.
 Here is a quick guide on how to read those measurements:

 • Two-number measurements: Wetsuits that feature two numbers mean there is a varied thickness between the torso and the appendages, with the first number referring to the body and the second referring to arms and legs.
 This means that a 3/2mm scuba diving wetsuit is 3mm thick in the torso and 2mm thick in the arms and legs.